Davdxv/Podsphere/README.md

 - Catalogue your favorite podcast moments
   - Choose which ones to put up for public discussion and which ones to keep as private heirlooms

-Our goal is not just to provide a platform uniting these features, but to provide `permanent archival of all corresponding data`.
+The goal is not just to provide a platform uniting these features, but to provide `permanent archival of all corresponding data`.
 The `Arweave blockchain` facilitates this, conceivably for centuries to come:

 - Decentralization and cryptography fortify stored data against tampering, censorship and server outages